Deftwun/Deftwun.github.io/_posts/2016-07-15-clover-sites-video-background.md

 ---
 layout: post
-title: How do you get a video background on Clover Sites
+title: How to get a video background on Clover Sites
 date: 2016-07-15T05:00:00.000Z
 published: true
 ---